 Using the shutter priority mode in this situation is recommended because you need to be quick on your feet.
 Having your camera decide the ISO and the aperture depending on the shutter speed will help you spend less time fiddling with the controls.

 Have you seen those fun nighttime photos with the light trails of cars?
-This is achieved by using slow and long shutter speed.
+This is achieved by using long shutter speed.
 Start with an f/8 f-stop and a 10-second shutter speed and take it from there.

 Go outside and pick a setting that has moving objects.
 Stand in the same spot and take several photos, changing your shutter speed as you take your shots.
 You can try putting your camera into shutter speed priority (TV on the Canon or S on the other brands).
 This way the camera will automatically adjust the ISO and the aperture in accordance with the environment.
 See what happens to the photos when you change the shutter speed?

 Make sure to watch the settings change on your screen.
 Take notes and learn what happens to the final images.
-Remember that a slow shutter speed may create blur or cause camera shake.
+Remember that a long shutter speed may create blur or cause camera shake.
 This is also a great place to practice panning, nighttime, and long exposure photography.

 Get out there and practice!
 Learn from your mistakes and keep trying new things.
 This is how great photographers are made.